nkane/Win32Examples/chapter3/README.md

 function is passed to another function as an argument and the pointer is used to call the function it points to it is said that a call back is made.

+Fundamentally, Windows operating system is making calls to your program.
+Every window that a program creates has an associated window procedure.
+That procedure is a function that could be either in the program itself or in a dynamica-link library.
+The Windows operating systems sends a message to a window by calling the window procedure.
+The define window procedure processes the messaged based on the type of message received and returns control to the operating system.

+A "window class" identifies the window procedure that processes the message to the window.
+The use of a window class alows multiple windows to be based on the same window class and hence use the same window procedure.

+When a Windows program begins execution, the operating system creates a "message queue" for the program.
+This message queue stores messages to all the windows a program might create; additionally, the program includes a code "message loop" to retrieve these messages from the queue and dispatch them to the appropriate window procedure.
+Other messages are sent directly to the window procedure without being placed in the message queue.

+### Thinking Globally